The book (left) claims "Small Minox - Big Pictures".

 your brain will merge both images, "projecting" the brightline right into the scene

-.
+you are about to capture.
 Maybe I'll add some more pics later ...

 Here for a change a nice Contax's little helper.
 A turning wheel with